Why Does Gear Matter?

-If you’ve ever been to a wedding where audio cut out during the Ceremony or an event where music stopped abruptly, those specific moments were probably remembered with/for those issues.
+If you’ve ever been to a wedding where audio cut out during the Ceremony or an event where music stopped abruptly, those specific moments were probably remembered with or for those issues.
 High quality equipment ensures that the focus stays on you and the experience shared with your guests.

-It ensures your voices do not cut out during your Ceremony.
-It ensures everyone can clearly hear your Officiant and all the Speeches.
-Good lighting will set an ambiance and help tie your space together.
-Powerful sound will help people party harder as they dance to the beat!
+Professional, distance rated microphone systems prevent your voice from cutting out during your Ceremony.
+They ensure everyone can clearly hear you, your Officiant, and all the Speeches.
+Good lighting sets the ambiance and helps bring your space together.
+Powerful, clear sound makes it easy to enjoy the music and dance to the beat!

-To start with the obvious, you probably don’t want to see my equipment in very many of your photos.
-Especially not at your wedding.
-But, in the instances where it does, I want my gear to look clean, presentable, and, if possible, to blend in with the background.
+To start with the obvious, you probably don’t want to see my equipment in most of your photos.
+But, in tight spaces and the rare instances where it does, I want my gear to look clean, organized, and as unobtrusive as possible.

 This is a side view of DJ Steven behind his DJ booth.
 He is transitioning between two songs and dressed smartly, in a grey vest, black shirt, and black pants.
 He is under a tent and a wedding guest is in the background next to a heater.

 I take extra time at every event to make sure my cables are cleanly run and securely taped/held down.
 I double check that my equipment is symmetrically setup in relation to itself/the space.
-My DJ booths are designed with a minimal, modern aesthetic.
-You’ll be able to watch me mix!
+My DJ booths were designed with a clean, modern aesthetic.
+You’ll also be able to watch me mix!

-And during your Ceremony, my goal is to be as discreet as possible.
+During your Ceremony, my goal is to be as discreet as possible.
 I use lapels to keep photos clean (no mic stands except during readings).
-I set up off to the side, out of most/all photos, but still near enough to provide even, complete coverage without microphone dropouts.
+I set up off to the side, out of most/all photos, but still near enough to provide complete coverage without dropouts.

 Now that you know my philosophy, let’s get more technical!
-The speakers themselves may vary - I have column arrays, battery powered PAs, and a larger PA w/subwoofer combo.
-The exact combination I use will be based on your guest count, venue (including any decibel/amplified sound rules they require me to follow), and availability of power.
+The speakers themselves may vary - I have column arrays, battery powered PAs, and high power columns paired with subwoofers (capable of handling sound for small-medium sized bands).
+The exact combination I use is based on guest count, venue (including any decibel/amplified sound rules they require me to follow), and availability of power.

-No matter the setup, I will always have a separate speaker/speakers positioned and ready to go for the next moment.
+No matter the setup, I will always have a separate system positioned, ready to go for the next moment.
 This guarantees smooth transitions from Ceremony to Cocktail Hour to Dinner to Dancing.

 Let’s talk about microphones and mixers.
-I use a Soundcraft UI16 mixer at Ceremony, Dinner, and sometimes during Dancing.
-This is a digital mixer that I have full control over directly on my iPad.
-It gives me detailed control to adjust volumes, EQ (down to exact frequencies), offer clean sound to your videographer, and stop feedback before it becomes painfully audible.
+I use a Soundcraft UI16 mixer - This is a digital mixer that I have full control over directly on my iPad.
+It gives me full control to adjust volumes, EQs (down to exact frequencies), offer clean sound to your videographer, and stop feedback before it becomes painfully audible.

 [Sidebar: Feedback is that ringing/tinny/high pitched squealing sound that can become painfully loud.
 It occurs when audio from a microphone comes out of the speakers and goes back into the microphone, creating a loop.
 My equipment and its positioning plays a key role in making sure this doesn’t happen.]